flutter/website/src/development/tools/sdk/release-notes/supported-platforms.md

 ## How we define a supported platform

-As of Flutter 1.20, we define three tiers of support for the platforms on which Flutter runs:
+We define three tiers of support for the platforms on which Flutter runs:
 1. Supported Google-tested platforms, which are platforms the Flutter team at
    Google tests in continuous integration at every commit.